tahiri-lab/aPhyloGeo/README.md

 pip install -r requirements.txt
 ```

-### Creation of phylogeographic trees
+### Creation of climatic trees

-In order to obtain the phylogeographic trees, you need to create a csv file containing the data of interest (see the example [data.csv](./data/data.csv))
+In order to obtain the climatic data trees, you need to create a csv file containing the data to study ( see the example [data.csv](./data/data.csv) ).

 This file should have a structure similar to the example file.
-A column containing the names of the specimens should be present since the name of this column will be requested when the program is launched. **The column names should not contain parentheses!
+A column containing the names of the specimens should be present since the name of this column will be requested when the program is launched. **The column names should not contain parentheses**!

-Then the other columns should contain the meteorological variables that are to be studied.
+The other columns should contain the climatic variables that are to be studied.
 The values must be **numeric** for the program to work properly.

 Once the file is created with the data, it is now time to create the trees with this command: